Information Governance and Data Security and Protection

 The DSP Toolkit for 2022/23 has be updated and consists of 42 mandatory and 35 optional DSP questions.

 Completing the Toolkit

 - Log-in to the NHS Digital DSP toolkit using your NHSmail email address

 - Revisit the completed PSNC GDPR workbook (part 3) that was used for last year's submission and update any information as necessary.
-By confirming the workbook has been completed and uploading it into the Organisation Profile, a total of around 23 (i.e. 50%) of the 45 mandatory DSP questions will be auto-completed.
+A total of around 19 of the 42 mandatory DSP questions can be completed using this as evidence.

 - Confirm that NHSmail is the only email system used by the pharmacy to transfer patient information, where applicable, this will result in two toolkit questions being automatically completed.